 As mentioned, you can find information about which entities are servicing your federal loans when logged on to StudentAid.gov.
 Another way to confirm a loan servicer is to call the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243.

 As far as private student loans go, the lender is typically a bank, online lender, or other financial institution.
 Contact information should be available on the bills and other information sent to you.
 This private student loans guide can give you more information about how these loans work.

 If these documents have been misplaced, the private lender’s information can typically be found on your credit reports.
-You can request one free credit report from each of the three reporting agencies annually— Equifax, Experian, and TransUnion— by visiting AnnualCreditReport.com.
+You can request a free credit report from each of the three reporting agencies — Equifax, Experian, and TransUnion — by visiting AnnualCreditReport.com.
 Through the end of 2023, you can receive a free copy of your reports weekly.

 Finally another way to track down your private student loan lenders is by contacting your college’s financial aid office.